 Faculty members may not be paid for giving lectures or other performances on campus outside of regular courses during the academic year, except as part of approved non-credit course instruction.

 Forms Required for On-Campus Extra Service

 The office, department's office, or dean’s office initiating the extra service payment is required to complete the extra service request form prior to the individual beginning their additional work as well as the pay transaction HR Form.
 We realize this is not always possible and that in some instances, such as class coverage, work must begin prior to official approval.
 However, every effort should be made to receive approval prior to work beginning.
 The form with the original signature must be submitted to the Office of Human Resources as well as a copy for the appropriate supervisors.
 The Office of Human Resources will ensure that the appropriate account is charged for these payments.
 The extra service request form must include the amount of money to be paid, the duties to be performed, the start and end date of the work, and the account to be charged.
-This information will be reviewed by the Senior Associate Director of Human Resources and if it fits within acceptable University guidelines for extra service payments, it will be approved.
+This information will be reviewed by the Assistant Director of Human Resources and if it fits within acceptable University guidelines for extra service payments, it will be approved.
 The Office of Human Resources will enter the information in appropriate campus systems to generate the payments in the next available/appropriate payroll.